6 places to find a startup mentor to help you build a successful business

 An incubator can be a place to make some great networking contacts.
 There is a wide range of incubators.
 Some are affiliated with schools and universities, others are non-profits set up by state and local governments that may subsidize them.

-A number of incubators are set up by the type of product line or industry affiliation.
-Many are also set up by what is done in the space (for example, app development, maker-spaces that are set up with tools to help create products) or by the type of individuals that work out of the spaces (such as artists and musicians).
+Many incubators are set up by the type of product line or industry affiliation.
+Many are also set up by what is done in the space (for example, app development, maker spaces that are set up with tools to help create products) or by the type of individuals that work out of the spaces (such as artists and musicians).

 Startup events, groups & associations